-Eric Campbell, MS Special Education, BCBA, Treasurer, became a Board Certified Behavior Analyst in 2011.
+Eric Campbell, M.S.
+Special Education, BCBA, Treasurer, became a Board Certified Behavior Analyst in 2011.
 He received his MS in Special Education from the University of Southern Maine and completed his ABA coursework through the Florida Institute of Technology.
 Mr. Campbell has experience working with children with complex developmental and behavioral disabilities from preschool to high school in both the day treatment and public school setting.
 Mr. Campbell is employed at Spurwink Services as a Senior Program Director of Education.
 His responsibilities include supervision, training and consultation to programs within the agency and outside BCBA consultation.

-Leanna Simao, Student Representative, is a graduate of the University of Southern Maine, with a degree in Humanities.
+Leanna Simao, Student Committee Chair, is a graduate of the University of Southern Maine, with a degree in Humanities.
 In the spring of 2018 she was accepted to the Education Psychology graduate program at USM, with her focus being in behavior analysis.
 Her interest in this field stretches beyond the classroom and clinical applications.
 Ms. Simao’s son was diagnosed with Autism Spectrum Disorder in September of 2016.
 Ms. Simao reflects that the ABA approach and methodologies used to help her son were very impressive.
 She knew immediately that this was a field of study that she wanted to pursue.